xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

     - tax benefits (how much maintenance is tax deductible)
     - Not in a high risk flood zone (see [map of flood prone areas in NYC](https://www.arcgis.com/apps/webappviewer/index.html?id=1c37d271fba14163bbb520517153d6d5) and [flood zone nyc](https://www.floodzonenyc.com/))

 4. I created [this online calculator](http://xiaoyunyang.com) to help me figure out the post-closing reserve for all the potential apartments. **Confirm** that you have enough reserve (or you have a way to have enough reserve, e.g., lower price, increase liquid asset, gift from parents, increase down-payment) **before** you tour the property.
 You want to have between 6-24 months of money in the reserve (liquid asset, retirement accounts don't count) that you can use to pay monthly mortgage plus maintenance fee or similar.
-This is very important when you are buying a coop in NYC.
-The Coop board looks for 6-24 months of reserve and will disqualify buyers who don't meet their reserve requirement.
-Coop board approval is one of the last steps of buying a home.
-Even if you can get the financing, have money for down payment, and seller agrees to the offer, you cannot buy the property if you fail to get coop board approval and you will end up losing a lot of money from closing fees, application fees, attorney fees, etc and wasting a lot of people's time.
+This is very important when you are buying a co-op in NYC.
+The co-op board looks for 6-24 months of reserve and will disqualify buyers who don't meet their reserve requirement.
+Co-op board approval is one of the last steps of buying a home.
+Even if you can get the financing, have money for down payment, and seller agrees to the offer, you cannot buy the property if you fail to get co-op board approval and you will end up losing a lot of money from closing fees, application fees, attorney fees, etc and wasting a lot of people's time.

   - **Pro-tip**: Talk to a loan officer before to get pre-qualification for a loan.
 You don't have to pay anything.
 This is simply to give you an idea of what you qualify for.
 I worked with Jennifer Adams from GuardHill.
 I picked her over the other loan officer I had reached out to because she responded to my emails right away and we had a call the same day, whereas the other person did not respond until 3 days later.
 She asked me about my current liquid asset (cash, etc), salary, and debt.
 Within 10 minutes on the phone, she told me I could expect to qualify for a 3.25% loan for a $600K property with a 80% financing.
   - You can use this [NYC Take-home pay calculator](https://smartasset.com/taxes/new-york-paycheck-calculator#UAEhpgEN3v) to determine if your monthly take-home sufficiently covers all your expenses.
 There are [three rules of thumb](https://www.youtube.com/watch?v=EiiuDazKqYM) to determine if you will be house broke.

 5. The most important of my soft acceptance criteria (nice-to-haves) is subletting.
 Flexibility is very important to me in life.
 I want the option to be able to easily move to another city or country without selling my home.
-Many coop buildings have a sublet policy of a max of 2 year sublet, unless with special permission from the coop board.
+Many co-op buildings have a sublet policy of a max of 2 year sublet, unless with special permission from the co-op board.
 These apartment features improves my chances of finding a qualified tenant:
     - Close to college campuses (e.g., NYU) - college students don't tend to stay in NYC for a really long time and many have wealthy parents
     - In a good neighborhood with a lot of dining and entertainment options
     - Walking distance to subway stations